Human torpedo: Argentina

 Argentina developed manned torpedoes and special mini-submarines in the 1950s, the latter with a torpedo attached under the two-man crew.
 Their crews were trained by Eugenio Wolk, a former member of the Italian Decima MAS.

-Poland

-In the months before the outbreak of the Second World War, a number of Polish volunteers came forward to pilot torpedoes against German warships.
-A Bureau of Living Torpedoes was set up to organize and train these volunteers, and prepare suitable equipment, but nothing had come to fruition before the German invasion and occupation.

 Yugoslavia

 The Yugoslav Navy did not have manned torpedoes, but frogmen used the underwater device called "R-1 Diver" for a variety of missions including mine clearance, infiltration, clandestine surveillance and security, and assault missions on enemy shipping and naval objects.

 These small apparatuses were relegated to the navies of Croatia (HRM) (1991) and Montenegro (2007).